-- finding out about your medical history, general health, and how any previous pregnancies were
+- Find out about your medical history, general health, and how any previous pregnancies were

-- the ethnic origins of you and your partner to find out whether your baby may be at risk of certain genetic inherited conditions
+- Ask for the ethnic origins of you and your partner to find out whether your baby may be at risk of certain genetic inherited conditions

-- ensuring you’ve had a recent pap smear (to assess the risk of cervical cancer)
+- Ensure you’ve had a recent pap smear (to assess the risk of cervical cancer)

-- estimate the baby’s position and size, and listening to the baby’s heartbeat
+- Estimate the baby’s position and size, and listen to the baby’s heartbeat

 How many antenatal visits will I have?

-The frequency of your antenatal visits is determined by the doctor’s assessments.
+The frequency of your antenatal visits is determined by the results of your assessments.
 Pregnancies with possible complications would come with more antenatal visits, for example, if a mother has gestational diabetes or sickle cell disease, the doctor needs to monitor the pregnancy more closely than others.